 While the work you'll do during your City Year is relatively consistent, the experience varies by geographic region, school district, and corps size.
 Choosing the right city for you means getting at the essence of why you're interested in City Year and what you value.
 Is it important to be near home?
 Do you want to relocate to a city where you plan on attending school or working afterwards?
 Is public transportation necessary for you?
 If you're deciding between different cities, talk to a recruiter near you to weigh your options and gain insight about each site you may be interested in.
 A recruiter can help you make the most informed decision.

 Wherever you chose to serve, and whoever writes a recommendation for you, choosing to apply to City Year is choosing to take a step forward in your future and a step towards making a difference.
-If you miss the Sept.
-30 deadline, don’t fret!
-We have another deadline coming up on November 15, then again in February and April.
 The sooner you apply though, the sooner you can start making plans for next year!

-Editorial Note: This post was updated September 14, 2017 in order to share up-to-date information regarding our application form and process.
+Editorial Note: This post was updated on September 12, 2018 in order to share up-to-date information regarding our application form and process.